ProjetsPL/treehouse-theme/_posts/us/2020-08-14-christmas-ornaments-10-christmas-decorating-ideas.md

 ## Zero-waste, eco-friendly Christmas decorations

-**Ecological products** and taking care of natural environment are very important issues.
+**Ecological products** and taking care of the natural environment are very important issues.
 No wonder that it's a widely discussed topic also in terms of Christmas ornaments.
-One of the more interesting suggestions are strwa Christmas decorations.
+One of the more interesting suggestions is straw Christmas decorations.

 It might not seem so, but preparing such Christmas ornaments is not very difficult.
-Just use some online video tutorials and you'll create unique, 3D elements such as balls that look like pine cones.
+Just use some online video tutorials, and you'll create unique, 3D elements such as balls that look like pine cones.

 **You are a rather impatient person?** No problem!
 You don't have to give up such ornaments.
 You could make flat stars - join the straws using a colorful red string.